SN-ITLabs/RcR/README.md

 ## About:

-*InSee* is designed for developers to comply with the best practices recommended by the ServiceNow platform along with the customizable rule development capability for adding new rules specific to your team or company coding standands and practices.
+*RcR* is designed for developers to comply with the best practices recommended by the ServiceNow platform along with the customizable rule development capability for adding new rules specific to your team or company coding standands and practices.

 *Every developer* can do the code reviewing on a single entity (Script Include, Business Rule, UI Script, Client Script etc) or on the updateSet to fix the non-compliant practices then and there.